whiteand/quartet/README.md

 }
 ```

-Schema with added using of `invalidValueToError` function that returns function that calculates error explanation.
+Schema with added using of the `invalidValueToError` function that returns function that calculates error explanation.

 ```javascript
 const isValidPerson = v.and(